 Olga Strimple truly is a legendary woman.
 As one of the first graduates of the University of Nebraska at Omaha (UNO), Olga continued to dedicate herself to the success of the University well after her graduation.
 Writer, mother, wife—Olga took on many roles, all of which she took on with passion and met with excellence.
 Because of her exhaustive efforts to build UNO’s Alumni Association, Olga was named UNO’s Legendary Woman of 2010, a title that she undoubtedly deserved.
 Olga leaves behind a legacy that cannot be ignored, as well as her poetry and a family who will always refer to her simply as “mom.”

-Olga Jorgensen Strimple, also known as “Jorgy” to her classmates, attended UNO from 1915 to 1919, when it was only known as Omaha University (OU).
+Olga Jorgensen Strimple, also known as “Jorgy” to her classmates, attended Omaha University (OU), later known as University of Nebraska at Omaha (UNO), from 1915 to 1919.
 At that time, OU was located on 24th and Pratt, and held its first classes in the Redick Mansion.
 It was a time when women wore long skirts with boots and neat, wide brimmed hats, when getting an education was an honor and a privilege for which students fought.
 Olga started her journey at OU and stayed true to her school; she became one of the most well-known and involved alumni in UNO’s rich history, and her legacy resonates even today.

-Known as a good student and talented editor, Olga was president of her class of 19 students, as well as a member of several extracurricular groups.
-She studied the arts while still finding time to
+Recognized as a good student and talented editor, Olga was president of her class of 19 students, as well as a member of several extracurricular groups.
+She studied the arts while still finding